arianaolson419/Lab3/README.md

 # Insert testing command here

 We tested our CPU with unit tests and assembly program tests that attempted to use all of the implemented operations in various patterns.
 After using the tests and GTKWAVE to examine the waveforms of our CPU, we identified and fixed all of the bugs that prevented our test cases from running correctly.

+## Work Plan Reflection

+We created a work plan and allocated sufficient amount of time for each section of the plan in the event that we encountered roadblocks during our CPU creation.
+We actually stayed on track with our work plan throughout the majority of this lab, only having to spend a couple of extra hours for the debugging of our module integration.
+Overall, we effectively managed our time thanks to a proper amount of planning in the beginning of the lab and communication amongst team members as we worked on our individual sections.

 ## Programs ##